Logo

 62.

-In May 1973, Jimmy Carter warned his party against politicizing the Watergate scandal, the occurrence of which he attributed to president Richard Nixon exercising isolation from Americans and secrecy in his decision making.
+In May 1973, Jimmy Carter warned his party against politicizing the Watergate scandal, which he attributed to president Richard Nixon's isolation from Americans and secretive decision-making.

 63.